TheNightBeat/React---The-Complete-Guide-Incl-Hooks-React-Router-Redux-Udemy/README.md

 [![N|Udemy](https://www.udemy.com/staticx/udemy/images/v6/default-meta-image.png)](https://www.udemy.com/course/react-the-complete-guide-incl-redux)

 This is the repository for storing the progress of this course.
-# Acout the course author/provider
+# About the course author/provider
 **Author:** Maximilian Schwarzmüller

 **Author company:** Academind

 **Course provider:** Udemy